GoogleCloudPlatform/cloud-sql-python-connector/README.md

 # Cloud SQL Connector for Python Drivers
 --------------------------------------------
-*Warning*: This project is experimental, and is not an official Google product.
+*Warning*: This project is experimental, and is not an officially supported Google product.

 The Cloud SQL Python Connector library is a library for MySQL/Postgres Python drivers that allows users with sufficient permissions to connect  to a Cloud SQL